Non-LLM Actors

 • Database-backed responses.
 A FAQ lookup, account-state query, or knowledge-base hit answers the user directly without LLM paraphrasing.
 (LLMs are still useful for composing the response; the lookup itself is deterministic.)

 • Queue runners.
-A queue runner takes an inbound request, decides what specialists to dispatch, and emits a RespondCall declaring the turn-state shape.
+A queue runner takes an inbound request, decides what specialists to dispatch, and produces a RespondCall declaring the turn-state shape.
 No LLM call at this layer.

 • Event-router handlers that consume + emit events without advancing a turn.
-The Participant axis and the EventRouter axis are orthogonal — the same logical unit can register on both with two registrations.
-Use a router handler when you're routing or transforming events; use a HandlerParticipant when you're advancing a turn.
+The actor axis and the EventRouter handler axis are orthogonal — the same logical unit can register on both.
+Use a router handler when routing or transforming events; use an ActorFn when advancing a turn.

 const last = opts.messages[opts.messages.length - 1];